Academic and Research Fair

 Below are the criteria for student projects:

-• Projects should articulate an argument made by the student in support of an idea or theory.
+• Projects should articulate an argument made by the student in support of an idea or theory OR should demonstrate the ongoing state of debate in a given field.

 • Projects should have a research focus.
 This could take the form of: